abner/flutter_js/README.md

 # Flutter JS plugin

 A Javascript engine to use with flutter.
-It uses quickjs on Android and JavascriptCore on IOS.
+It uses JavascriptCore both on Android (we intend to use QuickJS for a small footprint - but it is crashing on some devices) and IOS.
 The Javascript runtimes runs synchronously through the dart ffi in both platforms.
 So now you can run javascript code as a native citzen inside yours Flutter Mobile Apps.

 In the previous versions we only get the result of evaluated expressions as String.